Eric D. Coleman

 Coleman is a graduate of Pomfret School, Columbia University, and the University of Connecticut School of Law.

 In 2001, he became the first African-American to chair the Judiciary Committee, and now held the chairmanship of the Planning and Development Committee.

 Coleman resigned from the Senate in 2017, and was subsequently nominated and then confirmed as a Superior Court judge in 2018.

 On November 30, 2022, Coleman announced that he would run for Mayor of Hartford in 2023, following mayor Luke Bronin's decision to retire.
+He lost in the Democratic primary to Arunan Arulampalam.